mapbender/mapbender-documentation/en/functions/search/simplesearch.rst

 SimpleSearch offers a single field search or keyword search.
 The search query is transmitted to a search service.
 The search server from Apache (Solr) or from OpenStreetMap (Nominatim) can be used.

-An input field is offered which can be integrated directly into the toolbar or in the sidebar.
+An input field is offered which can be integrated directly into the toolbar or the sidebar.
 SimpleSearch sends the entered search term to a configurable URL and receives JSON-formatted data, which contain a label and geometry attributes for each entry.

 The geometry data can be encoded in WKT or GeoJSON format.